What is your favorite campus tradition?

 What is your favorite thing about dorm life?

 The annual overnight dorm retreat is always a great time!
 It gives you an opportunity to take a step back from hectic college life and really bond with your roommates.

 What clubs/activities are you involved in?

 The Student International Business Council is a really enriching experience that I have been involved in for 2 years.
-It involves doing semester-long projects in divisions like accountancy/STEM/Marketing etc and you get to present your findings to company executives at their corporate offices.
+It involves doing semester-long projects in fields like accountancy/STEM/marketing, etc., and you get to present your findings to company executives at their corporate offices.
 It is pretty cool.